How AAC and the VA Offer Rehab for Veterans

 Cerillo, a Navy SEAL veteran, said of his experience: “I’ve lost over 100 guys in my peer group alone,” said Cerrillo.
 “For some, it was on the battlefield, but for far too many of them it happened back at home.
 They succumbed to substance use and suicide.
 That’s one of the reasons I joined AAC because I didn’t want to see another veteran suffer under my watch.
 I’m now on a mission to get as many veterans help as possible.”

-American Addiction Centers welcomes veterans into any of our facilities, but our Las Vegas and Hollywood, FL facilities offer unique, specialized treatment programs for veterans.
-The Salute to Recovery program is a safe place where veterans can come together to share their experiences and begin their journey to sobriety among other patients and staff members who are veterans.
+American Addiction Centers welcomes veterans into any of our facilities, and we have community care providers located in several states across the country, including in NV, NJ, TX, FL, RI, and MS. In these facilities, we offer our Salute to Recovery program, a safe place where veterans can come together to share their experiences and begin their journey to sobriety among other patients and staff members who are veterans.
 Topics covered in the program are specifically tailored to the needs of the veteran population and include:

 - Post-traumatic responses.